Maelstrom6/COVID19/README.md

 This project tries to model the COVID population spread using an n-step discrete Markov SEIR model.
 I assume from here on you will have read some the [Wikipedia page](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) or watched [Numberphile's video](https://www.youtube.com/watch?v=k6nLfCbAzgo).
-Consider there are 4 compartments: S for susceptible, E for exposed, I for infected and R for recovered.
+Consider 4 compartments: S for susceptible, E for exposed, I for infected and R for recovered.

 - S is the proportion (or number) of people who have not contracted the disease but are still able to catch it.
 - E is the proportion (or number) of people who have contracted the disease and can infect others but are not showing any symptoms.